SoxMax/FG-Materialize-Effects/README.md

 /ac [character name]

-Shows the Normal, Touch and Flat-footed AC of a character For Hosts character name is required, clients it is ignored and their character's values are returned
+Shows the Normal, Touch and Flat-footed AC of a character.
+For Hosts character name is required, clients it is ignored and their character's values are returned.